wtmbiohacker/FACS_seq/inferring/README.md

 We also post a toy example together with the scripts and the example_configure.txt has been edit to make it compatible.
 For this test, cd to the working directory, type in: python HTsensor_main.py example_configure.txt

-Check [here](./image/successful_running.png) for the output during a successful running of the abovementioned test.

 The program will create an 'error.log' file under the working directory, open this file to check whether anything wrong happens.
 Generally, no content suggests successful running.
 Please post your 'error.log' if you cannot figure out the bugs when using it.

 For a typical Macbook (for example, 2.6 GHz processor and 8 GB memory), the example test can be finalized within 30 minutes.
 The rate-limiting step is the mapping of the raw NGS read.
 For a typical Macbook, we expect a processing speed of 20 million reads per hour.